hapax/hapax.github.io/assets/chuzenji.md

 complex once offering travellers the threefold amenity of *omiyage* (souvenirs), teppanyaki, and hotel.
-Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that horror auteur Hideo Nakata would probably endorse.
+Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that horror auteur Hideo Nakata could get behind.
-In the ghostlight of time past, our family troops into the restaurant, where Otousan relishingly helps himself to three huge slices of Kobe beef, while Oneesan, a light eater, watches on with disapproving fascination.
+In the ghostlight of times past, the family troops into the restaurant and Otousan relishingly helps himself to three huge slices of Kobe beef, while Oneesan, a light eater, watches on with disapproving fascination.
 This tableau fades once more into peeling wallpaper and disconsolate heaps of furniture.